brilla-ai/brilla-ai/streamlitDemo/README.md

 # NSMQ AI Workshop Demo

 ## Setup
-- The code can be run locally.
+- The demo app can be run locally.
 Follow steps here to setup a python environment for streamlit https://docs.streamlit.io/library/get-started/installation
 - Install dependencies in the virtual python environment by running command `pip install -r requirements.txt`

 ## Deploy